choria-legacy/marionette-collective/website/reference/basic/gettingstarted.md

  * [ControllingTheDaemon] - Controlling a running daemon
  * [AESSecurityPlugin] - Using AES+RSA for secure message encryption and authentication of clients
  * [SSLSecurityPlugin] - Using SSL for secure message signing and authentication of clients
- * [ConnectorStomp] - Full details on the Stomp adapter including failover pools